Watching TV could increase seniors' risk of dementia, study says

 How older adults spend their sedentary time - what they do while sitting - makes a difference in their chances of developing dementia, according to research published in the journal Proceedings of the National Academy of Sciences.

-It found that those whose time sitting was primarily spent watching television had a 24 percent increased risk for dementia, whereas those who spent that time on a computer had a 15 percent reduced risk for dementia.
+It found that those whose time sitting was primarily spent watching television had a 24% increased risk for dementia, whereas those who spent that time on a computer had a 15% reduced risk for dementia.
 The researchers explained that TV watching is cognitively passive, meaning little thinking is required, while computer use is cognitively active, meaning it (like reading) is more intellectually stimulating.

 For both groups of study participants, their odds of developing dementia linked to their sitting persisted, no matter how physically active they were at other times of the day.
 Previous studies have pointed to physical exercise as beneficial to reducing risk for cognitive decline and dementia.